 How We Cured Unhealthy Toenail Fungus for Good

-When my husband was suffering from toenail fungus, we set out to find a cure, preferably a natural treatment to get rid of this unsightly toenail condition.
-There are tons of prescription drugs, but with all the side effects they can cause, we didn't want to risk it.
+When my husband was suffering from toenail fungus, we set out to find a cure—preferably a natural treatment to get rid of this unsightly condition.
+There are tons of prescription drugs available, but with all the side effects they can cause, we didn't want to risk it.

 In medical jargon, toenail fungal infection is called onychomycosis; that's pronounced on-i-ko-mi-co-sis.
-It is a condition where one or more of the toenails are either thickened, brittle, crumbly or ragged, distorted in shape, are dull with no luster or shine, usually a darker color, caused by debris building up under your nail.
+It is a condition in which one or more of the toenails are either thickened, brittle, crumbly or ragged, distorted in shape, dull-hued with no luster or shine, usually a darker color, caused by debris building up under your nail.